-Lakeland Probate Lawyer
+Lakeland Probate and Estate Planning Lawyer

-What is Probate in Florida?
+What is probate in Polk County, Florida?

 Probate is a vast area of law; however, most people use the term probate interchangeably with the concept of administration of a decedent’s estate.
 Under Florida law (and in most jurisdictions throughout the United States), some level of court action is required in many cases in order to resolve the assets and debts of an individual who has passed away.
 The complexity of administering or “probating” an estate will depend on a number of factors, including whether the decedent left behind a will, the assets involved, and the debts of the decedent when they passed away.